Start the service

 Sign Out

-Linux, Windows, and MacOS users must change users by using the remote OS’s log out / log in feature.
+Linux, Windows, and MacOS users change users by using the remote OS’s log out / log in feature.
 Scyld Cloud Workstation does not support “fast user switching” and the service must be restarted if this happens.

 Closing your browser or signing out of the Scyld Cloud Workstation session does not sign you out of the remote operating system.
 Use the remote OS’s signing-out capability to sign out of the remote OS.